Finding a Top Financial Advisor Firm in Plymouth, Minnesota

 Berger Financial Group Background

 Berger Financial Group is the oldest firm on this list, as it was established in 1996.
-The firm is owned by the Berger Financial Group Employee Stock Ownership Plan Trust.
-It also has two subsidiaries: Bell Wealth Management and Independent Financial Company.
+The firm is owned by the Berger Financial Group Employee Stock Ownership Plan Trust, along with some minority interests belonging to employees.

 Wealth management services at Berger Financial encompass both financial planning and invesment services.
 Financial plans here can cover topics like retirement planning, estate planning, college funds planning, net worth analysis and more.